ugonnaagwu/practicechangeremote/Week 4/[ENG4.2]ProjectRetrospective.md

 ### Guidelines to what to include in your presentation

-Start the presentaion as if this is the first time anyone has heard of it.
+Start the presentation as if this is the first time anyone has heard of it.
 You can use a mix of slides and demos.

 1. Introduce yourselves and introduce the team
 2. Introduce YourShare